 Prime Minister, Minister of State Budget, Head of the government of the Republic of Côte d’Ivoire.
 Previously, he served as Secretary General of the Presidency.
 Minister of State, Minister of Agriculture (2003-2005).
 Director of Economic and Financial Studies at the Direction du Contrôle des Grands Travaux (DCGTX) and Deputy Director General (1994-1995).
 He has been mayor of Korhogo since 2001.

 President of Masen.
 Through the development of the Noor Solar Plan, Masen is now a reference on the regional and international scene of renewable energies.
-Before joining Masen, he has led one of the major institutions of Morocco, Caisse de Dépôt et de Gestion.
-Previously, he occupied senior positions in the banking sector, within the BNP Paribas group.
+Before joining Masen, he has led one of the major institutions of Morocco, the Caisse de Dépôt et de Gestion.
+Previously, he held senior positions in the banking sector, within the BNP Paribas group.
 He was also in charge of the development and financing of the activities of the National Urban Development Company (SONADAC).
-He is a graduate from the “Ecole Nationale des Ponts et Chaussées of Paris”and holds a degree in Banking and Finance in one of the leading French universities.
-He is currently President of the Casablanca-Settat region.
+He is a graduate from the “Ecole Nationale des Ponts et Chaussées of Paris” and holds a degree in Banking and Finance in one of the leading French universities.
+He is President of the Casablanca-Settat region.

 Consultant at McKinsey & Company in Brussels, Belgium.
 Former President of the King’s College London Students’ Union (KCLSU) (2013-2015).
 He was also President of King’s College London Think Tank, a non-profit activism group, now the largest student-led policy institute in Europe (2012-2013).
 He graduated from King’s College London, University of London and he has completed a master’s degree in Business Administration at Vlerick Business School (2015-2016).